USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 CMAQ requires a basic set of input files: initial condition file, which is created by ICON process or previous day output; boundary condition file, which is created by BCON process; emission files; and meteorological data created by MCIP using WRF and terrain data.
 There are a few other input files are required bases on user chosen run time option.
 CMAQ output files include a basic set of files with aerosol and gas-phase species concentrations, wet and dry deposition estimates, and visibility metrics, and an auxiliary set of output files for diagnosing model performance and in-line-calculated emissions.

 Rather than forcing the programmer and program-user to deal with hard-coded file names or hard-coded unit numbers, the I/O API utilizes the concept of logical file names.
 The modelers can define the logical names as properties of a program, and then at run-time the logical names can be linked to the actual file name using environment variables.
 For programming purposes, the only limitations are that file names cannot contain blank spaces and must be at most 16 characters long.
 When a modeler runs a program that uses the I/O API, environment variables must be used to set the values for the program’s logical file names.
-A complete list of CMAQ input and output files by logical name is provided in Tables 4-3 and 4-8.
+A complete list of CMAQ input by is provided in [Table 4-1](#Input_Table).

-**>>COMMENT<<** DW: Where is table 4-8?

 This section describes each of the input files required by the various CMAQ programs.
 The section begins with a description of the grid definition file, GRIDDESC, which is used by several CMAQ programs, and then goes through a program-by-program listing of the CMAQ input file requirements.
-[Table 4-3](#$Input_Table) lists the source, file type, and temporal and spatial dimensions of each CMAQ input file.
+[Table 4-1](#Input_Table) lists the source, file type, and temporal and spatial dimensions of each CMAQ input file.
 The user should consult the CMAQ release notes for additional file information.
 The programs used to generate the files ("Source") are described in Section 2.
 Typical time step is 1 hour and user can specify a finer one, e.g. 20 minutes.
 In addition, typical thickness of a boundary file is 1, i.e. NTHIK = 1 but it can be any positive integer.

 <!-- BEGIN COMMENT -->
 **>> Comment <<** In Table 8.1, some of the potential sources for the files have not been explained elsewhere (e.g., CSV2NML, Spatial Allocator, Cropcal).